-One of the three key priorities identified by the Ontario Osteoporosis Strategy (OOS) is Patient Education & Self-management.
-With this priority, the goal of the Ontario Osteoporosis Strategy is to increase capacity of at-risk patients to understand and manage their fracture risk, by providing knowledge through a variety of tools & resources for themselves, families and informal caregivers.
+The Patient Education & Self-Management priority is one of the three key focuses of the Ontario Osteoporosis Strategy (OOS).
+The goal of this priority is to empower at-risk patients with the knowledge and tools to understand and manage their fracture risk, providing resources for themselves, their families, and informal caregivers.

-OOS's Patient Education and Self-Management priority aligns with Ontario's Chronic Disease Prevention & Management (CDPM) Framework, which clearly identifies self-management as a key component of health care for all Ontarians.
-The CDPM model has proven effective in preventing and managing chronic diseases and contributing to better health and systems outcomes.
+The OOS's Patient Education and Self-Management priority is in alignment with Ontario's Chronic Disease Prevention & Management (CDPM) Framework, which recognizes self-management as a crucial component of healthcare for all Ontarians.
+The CDPM model has proven to be effective in preventing and managing chronic diseases, contributing to better health and system outcomes.

-An individual’s role in managing their risk of fracture and subsequent fracture is critical.
-In keeping with self-management principles, OOS has integrated self-management strategies into many of their patient materials and presentations.
+The role of individuals in managing their risk of fractures and subsequent fractures is vital.
+In line with self-management principles, the OOS has integrated self-management strategies into its patient materials and presentations.

-Self-management is the active participation of individuals in achieving their own best health and wellness.
-This involves gaining confidence, knowledge and skills to manage physical, social and emotional aspects of life, in partnership with health care teams and community supports.
+Self-management involves the active participation of individuals in achieving their own best health and wellness.
+This includes gaining confidence, knowledge, and skills to manage physical, social, and emotional aspects of life in partnership with healthcare teams and community supports.

-With this priority, Ontario Osteoporosis Strategy aims to:
+With this priority, the Ontario Osteoporosis Strategy aims to:

-- Reduce the risk of fracture or subsequent fractures for at-risk patients, by improving clinical and functional health outcomes.
+- Reduce the risk of fractures or subsequent fractures for at-risk patients, by improving clinical and functional health outcomes.

 - Embed self-management principles and best-practice strategies in all its work.

-- Improve care experience for people living with and at risk of osteoporosis and osteoporotic fractures.
+- Improve the care experience for people living with and at risk of osteoporosis and osteoporotic fractures.